Zwivel's Complete Guide To Breast Implant Sizing

 Improperly fitted breast implants produce poor results — diligently carrying out the breast implant sizing process prior to surgery will ensure you enjoy the outcome.
 As a general rule, very large breast implants look both unnatural and can pose risks, causing problems such as back pain, tissue thinning around the breasts, and sagging.

 So, what factors should inform and guide this very personal choice?
 There are a range of crucial questions you should take into account and discuss with your surgeon before settling on implant size.
 Some key considerations include:

 - Do I want a natural look, a slightly augmented look, or an obviously augmented look?

-- How will my breast augmentation affect my lifestyle?
+- How will my breast augmentation impact my lifestyle?

-- How will my implants affect my bra and clothing choices, and how will I look in a bra and clothing?
+- How will my implants affect my bra and clothing choices?

 - How will my breast implants affect the health of my breasts?